abc-research/challenge2022/_pages/faq.md

 Submit your questions to abc2022@sozolab.jp with the subject *Nurse Care Challenge 2022*.

+Note:
+Time mismatch is part of the challenge.
+You need to think of ways to utilize as much as data possible.
+Our main focus is the care record data and accelerometer data is given as auxiliary information.
+The participants can use both or either of the data provided.

 You can also check the Tutorial page and recorded tutorial videos as most questions were discussed in there.

 <ul>